westonkl/InterviewPrep/README.md

 **Lambda** is an anonymous function in Python that can accept any number of arguments, but can only have a single expression.
 It is generally used in situations requiring an anonymous function for a short time period.

-**__init__** is a constructor method in Python and is automatically called to allocate memory when a new object/instance is created.
-All classes have a __init__ method associated with them.
+**\_\_init\_\_** is a constructor method in Python and is automatically called to allocate memory when a new object/instance is created.
+All classes have an \_\_init\_\_ method associated with them.
 It helps in distinguishing methods and attributes of a class from local variables.
+This is also an example of a dunder method (double underscore) which is used to override something.

 **Self** is a keyword in Python used to define an instance or an object of a class.
 In Python, it is explicitly used as the first parameter, unlike in Java where it is optional.
 It helps in distinguishing between the methods and attributes of a class from its local variables

 **Decorators** in Python are essentially functions that add functionality to an existing function in Python without changing the structure of the function itself.
 They are represented by the @decorator_name in Python and are called in bottom-up fashion.

-*args can be used to pass multiple  positional arguments **kwargs can be used to pass multiple  keyword/named arguments
+\*args can be used to pass multiple  positional arguments
+\*\*kwargs can be used to pass multiple  keyword/named arguments

 **Functions** are first-class objects.
 This means that they can be assigned to variables, returned from other functions and passed into functions.
 Classes are also first class objects